The Unjournal · Pivotal Questions Initiative

 Stakeholder Problem Statement & Pivotal Questions (~25 min): Representatives from Coefficient Giving and Founders Pledge (~10 min each) explain why this matters for their work—how they currently weigh WELLBYs vs DALYs in cost-effectiveness analyses and what uncertainties they face.
 Then we introduce the key Pivotal Questions (~5 min) and invite initial belief estimates from participants who have bandwidth.

-Paper Presentation: Benjamin et al. (~25 min): The research team presents their findings on scale-use heterogeneity in self-reported wellbeing—how people use satisfaction scales differently, and what calibration methods can do about it.
+Research Presentation: Benjamin et al. (~25 min): The research team presents their findings on scale-use heterogeneity in self-reported wellbeing—how people use satisfaction scales differently, and what calibration methods can do about it.

 Evaluator Responses & Discussion (~25 min): Our independent evaluators share their assessment of the paper's methodology and findings, followed by author responses and open discussion.